-Section 9 Work of the Board of Directors
+Section 9 The work of the Board of Directors

 The Board deals with matters of strategic and major financial importance to the Company on a regular basis.
 At least one Board meeting per annum is set aside for discussion of the Group's strategies.
 During such meetings, the Board reviews the expectation of the Group's business outlook and financial forecast perspective and discusses the overall strategies going forward.
 In any material event that the Chairman has an active involvement, the Board meeting will be chaired by other members of the Board.
-In addition, according to the Company Code, members of the Board are obliged to disqualify themselves from participation in handling of individual matters in which the board members, or its close associates, have a particular interest.
+In addition, the Company has established guidelines to make sure the directors of the Company and executive personnel would notify the Board if they have any material direct or indirect interest in any transaction entered into by the Company and its subsidiaries and would pay particular attention to obtain independent valuations for any material transactions between the Group and its close associates.
+According to the Company Code, members of the Board are obliged to disgualify themselves from participation in handling of individual matters in which the board members, or its close associates, have a particular interest.
 These practices would ensure independence of matters to be considered by the Board.
 The Board has guidelines on its own works as well as for the executive personnel with clear internal allocation of responsibilities and duties.